|

 ________________

-This article first appeared, without the six notes of reference and explanation, in The Journal of Historical Review, vol. 1, no. 1 (spring 1980), p.
+This article first appeared, without the six notes of reference and explanation, in the Journal of Historical Review, vol. 1, no. 1 (spring 1980), p.
 23-30.